-Applications for admission to a master's program are processed by the Office of Admissions, located on the Lower Level of the John G. Mahler Student Center.
+Applications for admission to a master's program are processed by the Office of Graduate Admissions, located on the first floor of the Strickland Building.
 All persons seeking admission must complete the graduate application forms provided by the University.
 Applicants seeking admission will be required to submit the following:

 - 1. A formal Application for Admission to pursue a specified master's degree program; - 2.
 A non-refundable application fee of \$25; - 3.
-Official transcripts for each institution attended as an undergraduate, post-baccalaureate, or graduate student; - 4.
-Two letters of recommendation from non-family members; - A Statement of Purpose outlining reasons for seeking admission, answering each question with approximately 150 words, as this is considered a writing sample; - 6.
+Official, final transcript from institution where bachelor's degree earned, and official transcripts from each institution attended as a post-baccalaureate or graduate student; - 4.
+Two letters of recommendation from non-family members; - 5.
+A Statement of Purpose outlining reasons for seeking admission, answering each question with approximately 150 words, as this is considered a writing sample; - 6.
 A current professional résumé.

-Note: Church Membership Requirement (for admission into the Ed.D. in Educational Leadership-all concentrations, Ph.D. in Leadership Studies' Ministry Concentration, Master's Ministry Degrees, and Advanced Ministry Certificate Programs): Within the last 12 months, the applicant must have been an active member of a Christian church that holds Jesus Christ as Lord and Savior and who holds solely the Old Testament and the New Testament as sacred Scripture.
+Note: Church Membership Requirement (for admission into the EDD in Educational Leadership-all concentrations, PHD in Leadership Studies' Ministry Concentration, Master's Ministry Degrees, and Advanced Ministry Certificate Programs): Within the last 12 months, the applicant must have been an active member of a Christian church that holds Jesus Christ as Lord and Savior and who holds solely the Old Testament and the New Testament as sacred Scripture.